clxyify/Roblox-Crash-Analytics/README.md

 # Roblox-Crash-Analytics

-Whenever Roblox's client crashes, this code is ran, and kept in your C:/ drive.
+Whenever Roblox's client crashes, this code is ran, and kept your logs in AppData.